fontforge/fontforge/doc/sphinx/techref/gposgsub.rst

 Both formats have ligature sub-tables.
-The 'GSUB' version is unconditional (the ligature is always applied -- though a ligature substitution could be embedded in an OpenType contextual substitution to make it condtional).
+The 'GSUB' version is unconditional (the ligature is always applied -- though a ligature substitution could be embedded in an OpenType contextual substitution to make it conditional).
 The 'morx' version can be contextual (though in fonts I have examined it is usually uncontextual).
 FontForge only supports unconditional ligatures.